dougiesquire/CAFE-f6_documentation/docs/producing/getting_started.rst

 Using `make <https://www.gnu.org/software/make/>`_
 --------------------------------------------------

-Key steps for getting set up are handled using `GNU make <https://www.gnu.org/software/make/>`_:
+Key steps for getting set up and processing the data are handled using `GNU make <https://www.gnu.org/software/make/>`_.
+From the root directory of this repository:

 #. ``make environment`` creates the python environment or updates it if it exists
 #. ``make data`` prepares the raw data (in ``data/raw``) for subsequent analysis.
 The prepared data are stored in ``data/processed``.
 See :ref:`Data preparation`